23 Best Software For Remote Work and Remote Team Management [2023 Update]

 What’s interesting about this tool: Evernote Business lets everyone contribute their best ideas in a matter of seconds.
 Later, the entire team can review the topics using the presentation mode.

 It’s important to keep the flow of information about what’s happening individually, on a team, and in the company transparent and available for everyone.
 Trello gives your team a perspective on all projects – from HR to marketing to IT and beyond.

 What’s interesting about this tool: From startups to Fortune 500 companies, Trello is the most visual way for teams to collaborate on any project.

 Check out this Trello alternative!

 Toggl is a simple online timer with a powerful timesheet calculator.
-It will boost your team’s performance by measuring the real time spent at work, with a possibility to assign different tasks or project to each period.
+It will boost your team’s performance by measuring the actual time spent at work, with the possibility to assign different tasks or projects to each period.